-In this article, you will learn about PageSpeed, including the factors causing PageSpeed outside PageFly, and some ways to increase the page speed of your store.
-PageSpeed plays an important role in the store’s conversion rate so you don’t want to miss this article.
+In this article, you will learn about PageSpeed, including the factors causing PageSpeed outside PageFly, and some ways to increase the page loading speed and learn how to speed up the Shopify store.
+PageSpeed plays an important role in the store’s conversion rate so you don’t want to miss this article

 The basics of PageSpeed